 ATI's intent is to provide students with equal access to the essential course content and to mitigate any impact of a disability on the student's learning and/or academic performance without compromising course or program integrity.
+When requested by the student in writing and approved by the School as a reasonable accommodation, special resources may be provided to a requesting student.
+Please refer to the Disability Accommodation Procedure later in this catalog for details and procedures for requesting an accommodation.
 Students with disabilities should educate themselves on the physical job requirements before proceeding with training at ATI.
 US Department Bureau of Labor statistics will have an explanation of job requirements for the fields in which ATI provides training.
-Placement assistance is available to all graduates, however employment opportunities may be restricted based on the ability of a student to meet employer specific requirements due to physical/mental limitations.
+Based on the US Department Bureau of Labor statistics employment opportunities may be restricted based on the ability of a student to meet employer specific requirements due to a disability.